COOKIE NOTICE

 • We know that it is important for our children to learn about wider aspects of Personal, Social and Emotional education and therefore, we have planned for ‘Wider World’ opportunities on top of the statutory Health and Relationship Education.

-• We know that it is important for our children to develop personally and therefore, we place a significant focus on Loving Faith and Loving People through our curriculum offer in order for children to Love Learning.
-This is our vision of the school.
+• We know that it is important for our children to develop spiritually and personally and therefore, we place a significant focus on our core values of faith and friendship.

 • We know that it is important for our children to be supported to retain their learning and therefore, this has meant our curriculum identifies vertical progression with opportunities to review and build on previous learning.
 This links to our Teaching and Learning Policy.